rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 │   Depends on: HAVE_RUST [=y] && RUST_IS_AVAILABLE [=y] && !MODVERSIONS [=n] && !GCC_PLUGINS [=y] && !RANDSTRUCT [=n] && !DEBUG_INFO_BTF [=y]       │
 ```

+## Giving up for now

 At this point I'd probably need to compile and run a custom kernel which
 actually has Rust support enabled.

+I'll probably try this at a later point, but for now I'll give it a bit more
+time to settle.

+I'm also considering reporting this to the ArchLinux developers, but I'm not
+sure how much priority Rust kernel modules should have, given the early stage.
+I'll probably wait until Linux 6.2 is released before investigating further.